chuckstack/chuckstack.github.io/src-ls/success-postgresql.md

 If you remove the "-c ... set ROLE ..." command, the psql statement will fail with a "permission denied" error because the some_user_auth role does not have any privileges.

-This example shows just how easily we can provide user management yet ensure that no user capabilities spill into business logic.
+This example shows just how easily we can provide user management yet ensure that no user capabilities spill into role-based business logic.

 <!-- the following is duplicated in multiple places including success-postgresql -->
 It is worth noting that user and role management is shared in both Linux and PostgreSQL.
 While these responsibilities exist in both planes, they are not duplicated.
 Linux dictates role-based tool access and how the user connects to the database.
 PostgreSQL dictates data access inside the database.